- Storing energy to back up intermittent renewables

 We are running out of suitable sites.
 Humanity has already used most rivers and many no longer even make it to the sea.
 Massive freshwater dams also threaten migratory and spawning cycles with many freshwater fish.
 River ecosystems are under threat everywhere we look, and more hydro dams will only add to extinction pressures on fish and river ecosystems already in danger.
 In summary, there are already too many people using too much river water too fast.

-Getting back on topic, is there another way to build huge hydro dams without destroying our last rivers?
-Yes.
-All you need is a few kilometers of land spread out next to a seaside cliff.
-It turns out that South Australia has hundreds of kilometers of coastal cliffs, and plenty of desert in which to build our seawater hydro dams.
-The only disadvantage is that these would ONLY be power storage, not a power source.
-It lacks a river flowing into the dam, gradually filling it and adding potential energy.
-No, this baby is strictly a battery only, and has to be ‘charged up’ by pumping water up the 90 meter cliffs of the Nullarbor.
+At first it sounds great!
+South Australia has hundreds of kilometres of coastal cliffs, and plenty of desert in which to build seawater hydro dams without hurting our last, fragile rivers.
+The only disadvantage is that it would be power storage, not a power source.
+This beast is a battery only, and has to be ‘charged up’ by pumping water up the 90 meter cliffs of the Nullarbor.

 Storage pond = $2 billion.